HelloWorldLTY/spEMO/README.md

 pip install scib-metrics
 ```

 We also upload a conda yml file to reproduce our environment used for this project.
+We recommend users deploying this project in High Performance Computing centers.
+In personal computer, its installation time should be less than 10 minutes.

 ## Accessing foundation models